Thraxerrrr/ShipsOfTheExiled/README.md

 With the decks in place, feel free to add any number of walls, doors, hatches, placeables etc. When you're all done, [launch](#launching) the ship.

-## Important Notes
+## Admin Commands

-* **THIS MOD IS NOT BALANCED FOR PVP!** Needless to say, having an invulnerable mobile base will completely wreck the PVP balance of your server.

-* **THIS MOD IS EXPERIMENTAL**: Please keep this in mind when installing and using the mod!
-You may log in one day and find that your ship has decided to head off into the outer cosmos, along with anything you placed on it.
-Hopefully this will never happen to you, but it MIGHT.

-* Upon a server restart, all ships will revert to the **Anchored** state automatically.
+Administrators can use the below commands to change the behaviour of this mod.
+To enter a command, open the console (by default using the tilde '~' sign) and type one of the below commands (case sensitive!):

-* There is an admin command to toggle **ShipAdmin** mode: `DataCmd SOTE ShipAdmin`.
-This will enable admins to control ANY ship, as well as allow them to move ships across land (e.g. to get a beached ship back into the water).
+- `DataCmd SOTE ShipAdmin`: This will enable you to control any ship, as well as move ships across land (e.g. to get a beached ship back into the water).
 Enter the command again to toggle it off.

-* Please check the Discord server if you have questions or want to report an issue: [https://discord.com/invite/FtWrKAZ](https://discord.com/invite/FtWrKAZ)
+- `DataCmd SOTE ShipsDecoOnly`: This will disable the steering features of ALL SHIPS ON THE SERVER.
+It will essentially turn them into decorative-only pieces.
+Enter the command again to toggle it off.
+Note that this setting will persist across server restarts.

 ![alt](docs/images/sote_4.jpg)